 The library's instruction program includes an undergraduate information literacy course as well as a wide variety of subject-based seminars on effective use of library resources for undergraduate and graduate students.

 A limited number of semiprivate study rooms available for graduate students, intended for research and other scholarly activities that require extensive use of library material, are available.
 Parks Library has group study rooms, multi-media production studios, a presentation room and collaborative multi-media study areas.
-The library has over 232 public computers and a laptop checkout program for use within the library.
+The library has over 232 public computers and a laptop checkout program with over 100 Apple and Windows laptops, iPads, Apple Pencils, and iPad chargers that may be checked out from the Tech Lending room (Rm 117 Parks Library).
 Also located in Parks Library - ITS Solution Center, Online Learning Hub, and The Bookends Café.

 Student Answer Center